MrBrunotte/CSharpMasterClassTutorial/Section_3_FunctionsMethods/Notes_3.md

 ### METHODS AND FUNCTIONS
 How to structure my code.

--- Intro to Functions/Methods
+- Intro to Functions/Methods

 #### METHOD:
-A method is a code blocke that contains a series of statements.
-A program causes the statements to be executed by callint ahte method and specifying any required method arguments. in C#, every executed instruction is performed in the context of a method.
+A method is a code block that contains a series of statements.
+A program causes the statements to be executed by calling the method and specifying any required method arguments. in C#, every executed instruction is performed in the context of a method.
 The Main method is the entry point for every C# application and it is called by the Common language runtime (CLR) when the program is started.